-“Everyday Ethics” is the Institute’s award-winning column.
-Every two months, the Institute’s ethics program analyzes different ethical dilemmas public officials are likely to face.
+Every two months, the Institute’s ethics program analyzed different ethical dilemmas public officials are likely to face.

 What options are available to local officials who are interested in promoting public service ethics within their agency?
 Realistically, there is no silver bullet for achieving a culture of ethics within an agency.
 It takes hard work, strong leadership and a sustained effort.

 Are there other tools out there that have worked for your agency?
 Please feel encouraged to share your experiences by posting a comment on what has worked and what hasn’t for your agency.

 “No great achievement is possible without persistent work”–Bertrand Russel

 An important measure is on the local ballot.
 The community wants answers about impacts.
 The local agency wants to provide those answers.
 What can and can’t the agency do?
 The materials in this section explain the restrictions on using public resources (including staff time, agency supplies and other resources paid for with taxpayer dollars) for ballot measure activities.